eraser5th/dotfiles/.config/nvim/README.md

 Second, run nvim.

-Finish!(Some plug-ins are not loaded because they are not available immediately after installation)
+Finish!(Some plugins are not loaded because they are not available immediately after installation)